 You can also call 13 QGOV (13 74 68) and get a copy of the online reporting form sent to you.

 The council or department will investigate your report and may issue a penalty infringement notice based on the investigation of the details supplied.

 Departmental/council officers may contact you to confirm the details and obtain a witness statement for the report.
 To enable this, ensure that full contact details have been included in the report (all witness details are treated confidentially).

 You will need to be willing to testify in court, although only a small number of cases proceed to court.

 For illegal dumping reports, please do not disturb the site where the incident occurred as the site may contain hazardous materials and disturbance of the site can hinder evidence collection.

 Keep any notes where you have recorded the details, even if they are on a shopping docket or scrap of paper.

 When you get to your destination make further detailed notes about what you saw including as much information about the person, location and waste items.
 Photos are always helpful if safe to take some.

-Remember you may be required to refer to your notes at a later date, should you be required to give evidence in Court, so keep them somewhere safe.
+Remember you may be required to refer to your notes, should you be required to give evidence in Court, so keep them somewhere safe.